 5. If your group has not previously agreed to use a table rule, and/or if you never told anybody coming to your game what your rules are, then it's reasonable for any player at your table to assume that you are abiding by the official rules (assuming you play a variant for which official rules exist, such as NMJL).

 - If you play American/NMJL: If you can't find the official rule on the back of your card, or in your copy of the NMJL official rulebook "Mah Jongg Made Easy," then check your kept copies of the annual January bulletins from the NMJL.
-If you don't have either of those things, all I can say is... why not?
-My book, "The Red Dragon & The West Wind," in my not-so-humble opinion, is a good, if not even better, alternate resource for the official NMJL rules.
+If you don't have either of those things, all I can say is... you really should.

-Copyright 2001-2008 Tom Sloper.
+Copyright 2001, 2008, 2019 Tom Sloper.
 All rights reserved.
-The contents of this page and this website, including and not limited to text, graphics, and photos, may not be reproduced or published without written permission of the author.
+The contents of this page and this website may not be reproduced without permission.

 Newsgroups: rec.games.mahjong; fj.rec.games.mahjong

 June 6, 2001 -- Took this information out of FAQ 13 and made it into FAQ 14.

 June 9, 2002 -- All updates hereafter are logged at http://www.sloperama.com/mjfaq/log.html.